tinkerlin/milvus-qps-test/README.md

 2. Once you run the suite.yaml, you don't need to recreate collection again.
 By invoke `python run.py --suite=suites/example_suite.yaml --collection=ivf_random_l2 --searchonly` , the QPS test will perform again.
 3. You can test specified search-parameter by invoke `python run.py --suite=suites/example_suite.yaml --collection=ivf_random_l2 --searchonly -testsize=5 -k=20 --runs=10 --clients=50` .
     - If testsize or k is specified, the script will only execute the input parameter combination.
+4. You can store all search config in *.yaml.
+By invoke `python run.py --suite=suites/example_suite.yaml --queryfile=suites/example_query.yaml`, the QPS Test will be performed according to you design.

+### Advance usage
+1.

 Datasets
 ========================